Mantua Township, New Jersey: Local government

 Mantua Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2025, members of the Mantua Township Committee are Mayor Pete Scirrotto (D, term on committee and as mayor ends December 31, 2022), Deputy Mayor Robert T. Zimmerman (D, term on committee ends 2024; term as deputy mayor ends 2022), Shawn K. Layton (D, 2024), John Legge (D, 2023), and Eileen Lukens (D, 2022).
+As of 2025, members of the Mantua Township Committee are Mayor Robert T. Zimmerman (D, term on committee December 31, 2027; term as mayor ends 2025), John Legge (D, 2026), Eileen Lukens (D, 2025), Jason Snyder (D, 2027) and Jack Steen (D, 2025; appointed to serve an unexpired term).

+In December 2024, Jack Steen was appointed to fill the seat expiring in December 2025 that had been held by Peter Scirrotto until he resigned from office the previous month; Steen will serve on an interim basis until the November 2025 general election, when voters will choose a candidate to serve the remainder of the term of office.

 Federal, state, and county representation

-Mantua Township is located in the 1st Congressional District and is part of New Jersey's 5th state legislative district.
+Mantua Township is located in the 1st Congressional District and is part of New Jersey's 3rd state legislative district.